ibm-cloud-docs/power-iaas/migration-strategies.md

 - *iCluster*
 - *MIMIX from Syncsort*

-## Backup and restore
+## Back up and restore
 {: #backup-restore}

 You can back up your on-premises environment and restore it to the IBM Cloud.
 In most cases, ICOS, and NFS servers serve as an intermediary to store (back up) and retrieve (restore) data.
-[AIX migration strategies](#migration-aix) and [IBM i migration strategies](#migration-ibmi) provide information on OS-specific migration strategies.
+The [AIX migration strategies](#migration-aix) and [IBM i migration strategies](#migration-ibmi) sections provide information on OS-specific migration strategies.

 ## Third-party vendors and tools
 {: #third-party}